Army Marketplace for the Acquisition of Professional Services (MAPS)

 Once bidders pass the gate review, the government will continue evaluating proposals against a scorecard rubric for each domain and determine the points earned.
 The scorecard will evaluate:

-- Recency – recent QPs with an period of performance end date withing two years, or ongoing with one year completed, received 1000 points per QP
+- Recency – recent QPs with an period of performance end date within two years, or ongoing with one year completed, received 1000 points per QP

 - NAICS Alignment – QPs aligned with the Domain NAICS receive 1000 points